-Drawing inspiration from a selection of our favourite colour-rich interiors, we’ve culled our tried-and-true tips to have you well on your way to the perfect paint colour.
+Drawing inspiration from a selection of our favorite color-rich interiors, we’ve culled our tried-and-true tips to have you well on your way to the perfect paint color.
 These impeccably executed spaces promise to pique your paint interest, leaving you feeling inspired and ready to roll.
-Whether adding a flourish of Kelly green to a crisp white dining space or bringing in an imaginative hue for a statement wall, the following thoughtful and spirited abodes are among our favourite examples of how to paint like a pro in every room in the house.
+Whether adding a flourish of Kelly green to a crisp white dining space or bringing in an imaginative hue for a statement wall, the following thoughtful and spirited abodes are among our favorite examples of how to paint like a pro in every room in the house.

 Take Note of Permanent Features

-To find colours that complement your chosen fabrics, finishes, and furniture, use a colour wheel.
-The expression “opposites attract” is as true in colour as it is in relationships: Hues opposite each other on the color wheel are complementary.
-So blue complements orange and red-orange complements blue-green.
+To find colors that complement your chosen fabrics, finishes, and furniture, use a color wheel.
+The expression “opposites attract” is as true when it comes to color as it is when it comes to relationships: Hues opposite each other on the color wheel are complementary.

-If you’re seeing chartreuse everywhere lately, that’s a good sign it’s a colour that’s on its way out.
+If you’re seeing chartreuse everywhere lately, that’s a good sign it’s a color that’s on its way out.
 Though your walls can be repainted, it’s not something you’ll want to do once a year.
-So if you’re lusting after an on-trend colour, use that in your accents and select a wall paint that’s more timeless and/or subtle.
+If you’re lusting after an on-trend color, use that in your accents and select a wall paint that’s more timeless and/or subtle.

 Find Complementary Neutrals

-Will you be choosing multiple paint colours for one room?
+Will you be choosing multiple paint colors for one room?
 Choose your boldest color first, and then select the others with the first in mind.
-It’s more difficult to find complementary hues for bright, bold colours.
+It’s more difficult to find complementary hues for bright, bold colors.

 Pay Attention to Lighting